7shi/dante-la-el/Inferno/MT/compare-en.md

 so that my firm foot was always the lower one.
 </td></tr>
 <tr><td>Bard-1</td><td align="right">30</td><td>
-so that my fixed foot was always the lowest.
+so that my right foot was always the lowest.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">30</td><td>
-So that the fixed foot was always the lowest.
+so that the foot that was planted was always the lowest.
 </td></tr>
 <tr><td>DeepL</td><td align="right">30</td><td>
 So that my foot was always the lowest still.